fangq/mcxcl/mcxlabcl/README.txt

 == # Screenshots ==

-Screenshot for using MCXLAB-CL in Matlab: http://mcx.sourceforge.net/upload/matlab_mcxlab.png
+Screenshot for using MCXLAB-CL in MATLAB: http://mcx.sourceforge.net/upload/matlab_mcxlab.png

 Screenshot for using MCXLAB-CL in GNU Octave: